sftcd/openssl/esnistuff/design.md

 			#endif

 Notes:
-- The above are only externally visible, internal functions below.
+- The above are externally visible, internal functions below.
 - Various functions (but mostly ``SSL_ESNI_enc``) should be modified to be more consistent with other internal APIs, e.g. to have as their main context an ``SSL *s`` input.
 (Didn't do that yet, as our initial code